 Hello and welcome to the website of Zara Anishanslin!

 I'm a scholar who specializes in telling stories about the past through things—“the historian with a thing for things.”

-At the moment, I’m excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World (Yale University Press, 2016) just came out in paperback.
+At the moment, I’m excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World (Yale University Press, 2016) is out in paperback.
 And recently I've loved the chance I've gotten to combine my love for public history with my own material culture research, by consulting on exhibitions (including upcoming shows at The Library of Congress and a show opening alongside a certain musical called Hamilton!
 The Exhibition).

 Thanks for stopping by, and please stay in touch.

 Banner image: adapted from Anna Maria Garthwaite, watercolor on paper, damask silk design for Simon Julins, 1743, T. 391–197, p.
 55. © Victoria and Albert Museum, London.